kemerelab/kemerelab.github.io/news/undergrads.md

 research** (read the research sections on the website and related papers).
 Then, please **send an email with your CV and a research statement explaining your interest in the lab** (we can’t reply to all generic emails received).
+For student volunteers during the school year, we typically require a commitment of at least one full semester (multiple semesters are ideal) and at least 10 hours per week.

 We occasionally welcome undergraduates who are not students at Rice University for summer internships, but this typically requries bringing outside financial support.